reflexcameras/reflexcamera/usermanual.md

 ![WiFi Page](/img/usermanual/WiFi.png)

 `Switch between WiFi and hotspot` Change WiFi mode.
-For further details see 'Advanced Users'.
+For further details see the 'Advanced Users' section below.

-`SSID` `Passphrase` `Add` For further details see 'Advanced Users'.
+`SSID` `Passphrase` `Add` For further details see the 'Advanced Users' section below'.
 The dropdown `SSID` will list all WiFi connections in range of the camera that it is possible to connect to.
 The page may need refreshing if WiFi connections are not seen.
 The WiFi password associated with a WiFi connection should be entered in the `Passphrase` field.
-The camera can't check the new SSID or Passphrase so ensure these values are correct before pressing `Add`.
-The `Add` button will add the WiFi connection to the camera.
+The camera can't check the new SSID or Passphrase so ensure these values are correct before submitting the values with the `Add` button.
+The `Add` button will then add the WiFi connection to the camera.
 When a new connection is added the camera will switch to WiFi receive mode, the camera will reboot automatically and connect to this WiFi connection and this can take up to one minute.

 `Update WiFi Country Code` will change the WiFi settings so that the WiFi is compliant with a country other than GB (Great Britain).